christinazavou/O-CNN/tensorflow/documentation/ocnn_architecture.md

 - The goal is to assign part category information to each point or triangle face
 - ShapeNet: 16 categories of shapes, with 2 to 6 parts per category.
 In total there are 16,881 models with part annotations.
 - sparse point clouds, with only about 3k points for each model, and the point normals are missing
-- We align the point cloud with the corresponding 3D mesh, and project the point back to the triangle faces.
+- _**We align the point cloud with the corresponding 3D mesh, and project the point back to the triangle faces.
 Then we assign the normal of the triangle face to the point, and condense the point cloud by uniformly re-sampling the triangle faces.
-Based on this pre-processed point cloud, the octree structure is built
+Based on this pre-processed point cloud, the octree structure is built**_
 - 12 copies rotated around the upright axis.
 - limited data ==> thus we reuse the weights trained by the retrieval task
 - Specifically, in the training stage, the convolution part is initialized with the weight trained on ShapeNet and fixed during optimization, while the weight of the deconvolution part is  andomly initialized and then evolves according to the optimization process

-note in TF implementation:
-** probably they use two graphs, one with train and one with test because:
-1. in train they want to support multi gpu thus reuse=True is useful
-2. using TFRecordDataset its easy to make one dataset reading training data and one reading input data and then just pass them as inputs .. instead of feeding training data and then switching dataset to read test...